eilla1/swc-holiday-2020/README.md

 This is my submission for the SWC Holiday Challenge.

-This webpage features the fictional character Santa Claus and gives a brief introduction about him.
+The webpage was coded with HTML/CSS.
+It features Santa, the fictional figure and mascot of Christmas.

-One notable feature of this project is requesting a holiday card from Santa.
-The form is powered by Google Forms and Google Forms Apps Script.
-It sends a customized holiday card to your inbox after you submit the form.
+The form at the bottom is powered by Google Forms and Google Apps Script.
+Upon submitting the form, you will receive a custom PDF holiday card in your email.